Madahva/My-learning-area/Notes/Front-end/6) React/React Main Concepts.md

 ```

--   Props are written just like attributes inside component calls and are passed into components.
+**Props are like function arguments, and you send them into the component as attributes.**

 ---